PaulMiguelSec/Threat-Hunting-Projects/README.md

 ## 1. Scenario Overview

-Management suspects that an employee, Scott Firth, recently placed on a performance improvement plan (PIP), may be planning to exfiltrate sensitive company data.
+Management suspects that an employee, Scott Firth, who was recently placed on a performance improvement plan (PIP), may be planning to exfiltrate sensitive company data.
 The employee has administrative access to their device (`LAB-WIN10`).
 The goal of this threat hunt is to detect any attempts to compress and transfer sensitive files to unauthorized locations and to mitigate potential risks.

 ### Hypothesis
 Scott Firth is an administrator on his device and might try to archive/compress sensitive information and exfiltrate it to an external destination.